-KCSiE September 2022 outlines four areas of risk:
+KCSiE September 2023 outlines four areas of risk:

-- (i) online content (being exposed to harmful material); - (ii) contact (being subjected to harmful interaction with others online); - (iii) conduct (personal online behaviour that increase the likelihood of, or causes, harm); and - (iv) commerce (risks such as online gambling, inappropriate advertising, phishing or financial scams). - Pupils receive guidance, education and training on cyber safety through the PSHE/Life Skills programmes.
+- i. online content (being exposed to harmful material); - ii. contact (being subjected to harmful interaction with others online); - iii. conduct (personal online behaviour that increase the likelihood of, or causes, harm); and - iv. commerce (risks such as online gambling, inappropriate advertising, phishing or financial scams). - The Trust understands that many pupils will have access to the internet via mobile phone networks (ie 3G, 4G, 5G), which may allow them to share harmful content or use this technology to harass or bully other.
+The rules about the use of mobile technology/devices during the School day are set out in the School Codes, restricting the opportunities for younger pupils to access the internet via 3G/4G/5G.
+Pupils receive guidance, education and training on cyber/online safety through the PSHE/Life Skills programmes.
 Cyber-bullying by pupils, via texts and emails, will be treated as seriously as any other type of bullying and will be managed through anti-bullying procedures, and they can be escalated to safeguarding concerns.
-The Trust has also put in place appropriate filters and monitoring systems to protect children, while being mindful not to place unnecessary restrictions on their learning.
-The rules about the use of mobile technology/devices during the School day are set out in the School Codes, restricting the opportunities for younger pupils to access 3G/4G/5G.
-Please refer to the Hampton School E- Safety Policy and Anti-Bullying Policy (or Hampton Pre-Prep & Prep's separate Anti- Bullying policy) for further information. - Remote learning: it is not expected that teaching and learning will be conducted remotely.
+Please refer to the Hampton School E- Safety Policy and Anti-Bullying Policy (or Hampton Pre- Prep & Prep's separate Anti- Bullying policy) for further information. - Remote learning: it is not expected that teaching and learning will be conducted remotely.
 If circumstances change, more detailed guidance for teaching and learning in an online environment will be issued.
 These communications will be used to reinforce the importance of children being safe online.
-Parents and carers will be made aware of what their children are being asked to do online, including the sites they will asked to access and be clear who from the School their child is going to be interacting with online. - Filtering and Monitoring: Hampton Trust uses Smoothwall to filter the content on the School network and also uses Securus to monitor the online behaviour of users of the network.
-These filtering and monitoring systems are reviewed annually.
-The DSL(s) and DDSLs, along with Mr R. Davieson (Online Safety Officer at Hampton School) monitor online behaviour of pupils on the School's network. - Sexting and the sharing of youth-produced sexual imagery: see the guidance in Appendix 3: Allegations Against Pupils: child-on-child abuse and bullying.
+Parents and carers will be made aware of what their children are being asked to do online, including the sites they will asked to access and be clear who from the School their child is going to be interacting with online. - Sexting and the sharing of youth-produced sexual imagery: see the guidance in Appendix 3: Allegations Against Pupils: child-on-child abuse and bullying.
 More detailed guidance is outlined in the ESafety Policy.

-20. Children Missing from Education
+21. Children Absent from Education

-- A pupil who goes missing from an education setting is a potential indicator of abuse or neglect.
-All staff should be aware of the requirement to promptly report any pupil missing from the Trust without permission. - School attendance registers are carefully monitored to identify any trends.
+- A pupil who is absent from education for prolonged periods and / or on repeat occasions is a potential indicator of abuse or neglect.
+All staff should be aware of the requirement to promptly report any pupil persistently absent or missing education without permission - School attendance registers are carefully monitored to identify any trends.
 Action should be taken if any absence of a pupil gives rise to concerns about their welfare.
-The Trust holds more than one emergency contact number for each pupil (in accordance with KCSiE September 2022) in order to facilitate contacting parents or guardians if a pupil is not at school when they are expected to be here. - The Trust will inform the local authority if any pupil fails to attend school regularly or has been absent without the Trust's permission for a continuous period of 10 school days or more. - The Trust will immediately inform the local authority of any pupil who is going to be added or deleted from the admission register/school roll at a non-standard transition point. - All staff should be aware of the Trust's procedures that are used for searching for and reporting any pupil missing from the Trust.
-The procedure includes the requirement to record any incident, the action taken and the reasons given by the pupil for being missing; and to help prevent the risks of their going missing in future. - Please see Hampton School Trust's Missing Pupil Policy for further details.
+The Trust holds more than one emergency contact number for each pupil (in accordance with KCSiE September 2023) in order to facilitate contacting parents or guardians if a pupil is not at school when they are expected to be here. - The Trust will inform the local authority if any pupil fails to attend school regularly or has been absent without the Trust's permission for a continuous period of 10 school days or more. - The Trust will immediately inform the local authority of any pupil who is going to be added or deleted from the admission register/school roll at a non-standard transition point. - All staff should be aware of the Trust's procedures that are used for searching for and reporting any pupil missing from the Trust.
+The procedure includes the requirement to record any incident, the action taken and the reasons given by the pupil for being missing; and to help prevent the risks of their going missing in future. - Please see the Trust's Missing Pupil Policy for further details.

-21. Children potentially at greater risk of harm
+22. Children potentially at greater risk of harm